-The impact of energy costs on customers can be seen across the Citizens Advice Bureau (CAB) network, with demand for Utilities and Communications advice coming into the CAB advice service rising by 37% from October 2022, 38% from September 2023 and increased in December 2023, even though December is historically a quieter month for advice demand due to public holidays accounting for 14% of all advice provided.2 This was almost entirely due to increases in demand for energy-related advice.3
+The impact of energy costs on customers can be seen across the Citizens Advice Bureau (CAB) network, with demand for Utilities and Communications advice coming into the CAB advice service rising by 37% from October 2022 and 38% from September 2023.
+This was almost entirely due to increases in demand for energy-related advice.2

 Figures for advice given in local Citizens Advice Bureaux show that fuel vouchers accounted for 21% of all regulated fuels advice in November 2023.
-This is a 105% increase from November 2021, indicating how customers across the country are struggling to pay fuel bills due to the rise in the energy price cap.4
+This is a 105% increase from November 2021, indicating how customers across the country are struggling to pay fuel bills due to the rise in the energy price cap.3 In November 2023 advice on Utilities and Communications, which energy advice is categorised under had increased by 22% from November 2022.4